 IG Page dedicated to unique, beautiful vacay rentals in PR: @JoinAJoin

 There is sooooo much to see and do in Puerto Rico!
-I highly suggest renting a vehicle during your stay; it’s safer and more reliable than using Uber/Lyft.
+I highly suggest renting a vehicle during your stay; it’s a safer bet and more reliable than using Uber/Lyft.p, as they are not as readily available outside of the metro city area.
 Once you’ve got your transportation down, you’re ready to head off on all your adventures!

 Did you know that Puerto Rico is actually made up of several islands?
 143 to be exact!
 The main island is accompanied by two smaller ones, Culebra and Vieques, off the east coast.
 These are the only three inhabited islands.
 They are beautiful and worth the couple-hours trip via ferry out of Fajardo.
 That being said, there’s so much to see and do!